DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c06-covid19-assignment.md

 *Tricks*:

 -   I use `fct_reorder2` to *re-order* the color labels such that the color in the legend on the right is ordered the same as the vertical order of rightmost points on the curves.
 This makes it easier to reference the legend.
 -   I manually set the `name` of the color scale in order to avoid reporting the `fct_reorder2` call.
 -   I use `scales::label_number_si` to make the vertical labels more readable.
 -   I use `theme_minimal()` to clean up the theme a bit.
 -   I use `labs()` to give manual labels.

-### Geographic exceptions
+### Geographic exceptions {#geographic-exceptions}

 <!-- ------------------------- -->